 Regardless of where you are in Lehigh Valley, you’re never far from a scenic walk.
 And depending on what kind of walker you are—whether you’re a leisurely stroller or an active adventurer—you’ll find plenty of paths amidst the area’s public parks, state forests, and college campuses.
 Perhaps the toughest challenge is figuring out which walk you’d like to try.
 To help you decide, we contacted the owners and employees of several Lehigh Valley’s walking and running outfitters.
 Here are their top picks for five great walks in Lehigh Valley.

 “Even though it’s a cross-country course, you’re pretty likely to see some wildlife, particularly deer,” says Bruce Haines, owner of Aardvark Sports Shop in Bethlehem.
 And even though the course bends around Murray H. Goodman Stadium and crisscrosses several Lehigh University sports fields, “wildlife” doesn’t often include Lehigh students.
 How long you walk (or cross-country ski, or snowshoe) is up to your comfort level: The university’s website lists several maps for 5K, 6K, 8K, and 10K routes.
-(Just make sure to check their athletics calendar for any events before you go.)
+(Just make sure to check their athletics calendar for any events before you go).
+The start/finish line is adjacent to College Drive, behind Goodman Stadium, if you denote in your GPS.

-The entirety of this 9.2-mile trail connects Coplay to Whitehall Township, but its 5.2-mile loop has a lot to offer, says Chris Schmidt, vice president of operations at Keystone Running Store in Allentown.
+The entirety of this 9.2-mile Ironton Rail Trail connects Coplay to Whitehall Township, but its 5.2-mile loop has a lot to offer, says Chris Schmidt, vice president of operations at Keystone Running Store in Allentown.
 “There’s a restored caboose at the trailhead, a little park where young ones can play, an old boxcar, and the Saylor Park Cement Kilns.”
 Those 90-feet-tall kilns were built in 1904 and stand as a towering testament to a local history of industry.
 “As you walk, you’ll think about how maybe a coal car or a cement train used to move here from place to place,” says Schmidt.
+The access point is 3853 Chestnut St., Whitehall for reference.

 Saucon Rail Trail – Between Water Street Park and Meadows Road